dtman101/pdm/doc/index.rst

 We suggest to maintain separated custom addon directory from Odoo addons; a simple matter of order to help you on future maintenance.
 So we recommend to create /opt/addons and download in it our module.
 Don't leave module in zip archive (if any), unzip it and remove the zip from /opt/addons.
 Add /opt/addons to your "/etc/odoo-server.conf" file at the end of "addons_path" variable.
-Documents uploaded from CAD system will be stored in your Odoo server in a secure Vault, we suggest to configure your server to manage a disk for the repository "document_path"
+Documents uploaded from CAD system will be stored in your Odoo server in a secure Vault, we suggest to configure your server to manage a disk for the repository "plm_document_path"
 Restart your odoo server and update module list, in Apps you'll find "Engineering & Lifecycle Management" or filter on Apps using "pdm" key

 Supposing your O.S. account will be "odoo", your document repository will be placed in "/srv/filestore" directory, let's install our module (downloaded in /home/odoo/Documents).